Batmanian/KeithDunstan/src/posts/no-brains-at-all/10_apits.md

 Every evening my column had to be inspected for social purity.
 Covering court stories was difficult.
 In court vile words were written down and handed up to the judge, who winced at the sight of them.
 'Whore', 'harlot' and 'courtesan' were too awful for our newspaper.
 'Lavatory' was never used; we could get away with 'toilet' but often the paper would resort to 'outhouse' or 'the smallest room in the house'.

 The process of calling things what they are was slow.
 I can give you a timetable.
 'Lavatories' and 'prostitutes' came in around 1963.
-We dropped 'houses of ill fame' in 1966 and started calling them 'brothelc'.
-We were having 'sexual intercourse' by 196'7 and we even wrote 'sodomy', which had been in the Bible for 2000 years.
-The show Hair changed much of our thinking.
+We dropped 'houses of ill fame' in 1966 and started calling them 'brothels'.
+We were having 'sexual intercourse' by 1967 and we even wrote 'sodomy', which had been in the Bible for 2000 years.
+The show 'Hair' changed much of our thinking.
 By 1971 the word 'bloody' began to appear in print.
 What a shock that was.
 'Bullshit' did not get there until 1974, and after that we descended to 'bugger'.

 The ultimate breakthrough came in June 1979.
 The first paragraph of the Age's coverage of a court case read: 'A magistrate found yesterday that a Skyhooks song with the refrain "Why don't you all get fucked" was not obscene'.
 Michael Davie, the Age Editor, received a visit from the vice squad, who said the police had received complaints from the public and the Age was liable for prosecution under Section 172 of the Police Offences Act.
 Davie was unabashed.
 He pointed out that almost every milk bar was selling paperbacks that contained this word, and he had the impression even children in the street were using it.